-These gases are so called due to the stability of these elements.
+These gases are so-called due to the stability of these elements.
 This stability is due to the completely filled outermost shells of the elements.
 The inert gases are used in various applications irrespective of their inert or scarcely reactive nature.

-Uses of noble gases:
+Uses of Noble Gases

 - In metallurgical processes, argon is widely used in order to provide the necessary inert atmosphere.
-This inert atmosphere plays an important role in welding titanium, aluminum, stainless steel, and magnesium.
+This inert atmosphere plays an important role in welding titanium, aluminium, stainless steel, and magnesium.
 It is also used in the production of titanium.

-- A limited amount of argon is used in germanium and silicon crystals which are used in electric light bulbs, transistors etc.
+- A limited amount of argon is used in germanium and silicon crystals which are used in electric light bulbs, transistors, etc.

 - The boiling point of helium is the least when compared to any other liquid.
 It is used to obtain the lowest temperatures required in lasers.